jason-j-MSFT/lab/README.md

 Save and reload filtering configurations
 Terms and Utilities:

-/proc/sys/net/ipv4/
+* /proc/sys/net/ipv4/
-/proc/sys/net/ipv6/
+* /proc/sys/net/ipv6/
-/etc/services
+* /etc/services
-iptables
+* iptables
-ip6tables
+* ip6tables

-Securing FTP servers
+##Securing FTP servers
-Configure an FTP server for anonymous downloads and uploads.
-This objective includes precautions to be taken if anonymous uploads are permitted and configuring user access.
+###Configure an FTP server for anonymous downloads and uploads.
+Precautions to be taken if anonymous uploads are permitted and configuring user access.

-Key Knowledge Areas:
+**Key Knowledge Areas:**

 Configuration files, tools and utilities for Pure-FTPd and vsftpd Awareness of ProFTPd
 Understanding of passive vs. active FTP connections Terms and Utilities:

-vsftpd.conf
+* vsftpd.conf
-important Pure-FTPd command line options
+* important Pure-FTPd command line options

-Secure shell (SSH)
+##Secure shell (SSH)
-Configure and secure an SSH daemon.
-This objective includes managing keys and configuring SSH for users.
-Candidates should also be able to forward an application protocol over SSH and manage the SSH login.
+###Configure and secure an SSH daemon.
+Managing keys and configuring SSH for users.
+Forward an application protocol over SSH and manage the SSH login.

-Key Knowledge Areas:
+**Key Knowledge Areas:**

 OpenSSH configuration files, tools and utilities
 Login restrictions for the superuser and the normal users